liberland/docs/blockchain/staking/using_prebuilt_binary.md

 ## Run node

 Make sure you replace `DATA_DIR` with a path to directory that can store at least a few gigabytes of data.
+Replace `NETWORK` with `mainnet` or `bastiat` depending on your needs.

 ```
-user@host:~/liberland/bastiat$ ./node \
+user@host:~/liberland$ ./node \
-    --chain bastiat.raw.json \
+    --chain NETWORK.raw.json \
     --validator \
     -d DATA_DIR
 ```